Viktor Hovland: 2020: First win

 In February, Hovland became the first Norwegian to win on the PGA Tour when he won the Puerto Rico Open.
-In December, Hovland picked up his second PGA Tour win, and his first at a full-strength PGA Tour tournament, by birdieing the 72nd hole at the Mayakoba Golf Classic.
+In December, he picked up his second PGA Tour win, and his first at a full-strength PGA Tour tournament, by birdieing the 72nd hole at the Mayakoba Golf Classic.

 2021

 In June, Hovland became the first Norwegian to win on the European Tour when he won the BMW International Open.

 In September, Hovland played on the European team in the 2021 Ryder Cup at Whistling Straits in Kohler, Wisconsin.
+Hovland was the first Norwegian Ryder Cup member.
 The U.S. team won 19–9 and Hovland went 0–3–2 and tied his Sunday singles match against Collin Morikawa.

 In November, Hovland successfully defended his title at the World Wide Technology Championship at Mayakoba in Playa del Carmen, Mexico.
 He won by four strokes and set a tournament record of 23 under par.
-A month later, Hovland won the Hero World Challenge, finishing at 18 under par, one shot ahead of Scottie Scheffler.
+A month later, he won the Hero World Challenge, finishing at 18 under par, one shot ahead of Scottie Scheffler.
 Key moments in this win were back-to-back eagles in the final round on holes 14 and 15.
 This win cemented his new nickname as the "Resort King" of golf, as his first 5 professional wins were outside of the Contiguous United States, 4 of which around the Caribbean Sea.